keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 ---

-The Lycian league lasted for hundreds of years as an alliance of prosperous and culturally rich city-states along the Southern Turkish coast.
+The Lycian league lasted for hundreds of years as an alliance of prosperous and culturally rich city-states along the Southern Anatolian (now Turkish) coast.
 Yet they're barely known in modern times outside niche archaeological circles.
 Perhaps because they didn't expand, they didn't conquer, they didn't have a Great Empire or a Great Leader.
 Rich civic life is not enough for the historical record --- the narrative of history is of battles and states begat in blood.

 The Delian league was an anti-Persian Empire defensive alliance, with Athens as the powerful centre. (treasury moves from Delos to Athens, is that true?)
 Intro about the Delian League.